hyperledger/iroha/crates/iroha_cli/README.md

 # Iroha CLI Client

-With the Iroha CLI Client, you can interact with Iroha Peers Web API.
-It is a "thin" wrapper around functionality exposed in the `iroha` crate.
+Iroha Client CLI is a "thin" wrapper around functionality exposed in the `iroha` crate.
 Specifically, it should be used as a reference for using `iroha`'s features, and not as a production-ready client.
 As such, the CLI client is not guaranteed to support all features supported by the client library.

-## Features

-* Submit Transactions with your Iroha Special Instructions to Iroha Peers
-* Send Requests with your Queries to Iroha Peers
+Check [Iroha 2 documentation](https://docs.iroha.tech/get-started/operate-iroha-2-via-cli.html) for a detailed tutorial on working with Iroha Client CLI.

 ## Installation